-Jew Town and the Synagogue is located in a more up market quarter of Fort Cochin.
+Jew Town and the Synagogue are located in a more up market quarter of Fort Cochin.
 It’s old world charm and collection of antique shops make it a nice spot to potter around.

 Near the top of many traveller’s bucket list while backpacking India is to cruise through the backwaters of Kerala in the south, as mentioned earlier.
-Overnight houseboats are pretty damn popular but if you’re on a backpacker’s budget like me a day tour on a boat or canoe does the trick!
-Purchased through my hostel, 1000INR (21NZD) got me a full day tour from Kochi towards Alleppey, which includes the most delicious fresh lunch of traditional thali served on a banana leaf.
+Overnight houseboats are pretty damn popular, but if you’re on a backpacker’s budget like me then a day tour on a boat or canoe does the trick!
+Purchased through my hostel, 1000INR (21NZD) got me a full day tour from Kochi towards Alleppey, which includes the most delicious fresh lunch of traditional thali served on a banana leaf!

-Squeeze through teeny tiny canals and drift along the maze of rivers and lagoons whilst passing bright green paddy fields, towering palm and mango trees, fisherman on canoes and families waving from their waterside village.
-The backwaters are home to many and immersing myself in local life is another one of my favourite things to do while travelling.
-Our boatmen stopped for smoko at a simple, shackled family home.
-Here the women were making rope out of dried coconut husks- very cool!
+Squeeze through teeny tiny canals and drift along the maze of rivers and lagoons, whilst passing bright green paddy fields, towering palm and mango trees, fisherman on canoes, and families waving from their waterside village.
+The backwaters are home to many, and immersing myself in local life is another one of my favourite things to do while travelling!
+Our boatman stopped for smoko at a simple, shackled family home.
+Here the women were making rope out of dried coconut husks – very cool!

-There’s a serenity about the backwaters that make it a perfect escape to mellow out in after the fast paced cities.
-From blooming lotus flowers and chirping bird life, it’s a slice of paradise!
+There is a serenity about the backwaters that make it a perfect escape to mellow out in after the fast paced cities.
+From blooming lotus flowers and chirping bird life, it sure is a slice of paradise!

 KERALA STATE, SOUTH WEST

-Perched high on top of the red cliffs with sweepings view over the Arabian Sea and a coastline dotted with coves of white and black sand beaches.
+Perched high on top of the red cliffs with sweeping views over the Arabian Sea, and a coastline dotted with coves of white and black sand beaches.
 Take the steep narrow stair case down to the sea to frolic along the sand and dip your toes into the roaring ocean.
-The cliff tops of Varkala Beach is where all the action is, a gold mine for market lovers.
-All the souvenirs and hippie clothing you could imagine and a line up of yoga studios, surf classes, hot roasted nuts on the street side and a mixture of decent local and western restaurants.
+The cliff tops of Varkala Beach is where all the action is – a gold mine for market lovers.
+All the souvenirs and hippie clothing you could imagine, and a line up of yoga studios, surf classes, hot roasted nuts on the street side, and a mixture of decent local and western restaurants.